 To look your absolute best online, you need to nail the trifecta: attractive, trustworthy and competent.

-According to a recent study, strangers are way better at identifying photos where you embody all three traits than you are.
+According to research, strangers are way better at identifying photos where you embody all three traits than you are.

 You simply don’t see your own face the same way others do.
 Since you’re so familiar with your own face, you miss all those little things that strangers notice.